-Note: Flexibility states are not persisted.
-To record a history of the state of charge, set up a separate sensor and post data to it using [POST] /sensors/data (see Posting sensor data).
+Note: Flexibility states are persisted on sensor attributes.
+To record a more complete history of the state of charge, set up a separate sensor and post data to it using [POST] /sensors/data (see Posting sensor data).

-In How scheduling jobs are queued, we'll cover what happens when FlexMeasurers is triggered to create a new schedule, and how those schedules can be retrieved via the API, so they can be used to steer assets.
+In How scheduling jobs are queued, we'll cover what happens when FlexMeasures is triggered to create a new schedule, and how those schedules can be retrieved via the API, so they can be used to steer assets.